 Shareholders are invited to attend the Company's Annual General Meeting (AGM) to be held at 10.30am on 3 February 2022 at 41 Lothbury, London EC2R 7AE.
-The AGM notice is set out on pages 91 to 92.

-Those shareholders who are unable to attend the AGM in person are encouraged to raise any questions in advance with the Company Secretary at HHV.
-CoSec@jtcgroup.com.
+Those shareholders who are unable to attend the AGM in person are encouraged to raise any questions in advance with the Company Secretary at HHV.CoSec@jtcgroup.com.
 Questions must be received by 5.00 p.m. on 31 January 2022 and answers will be published on the Company's website on 1 February 2022.